 Draw open or closed lines and contours.
 In the areas created by their intersections, use the Fill tool bucket and click to fill and Alt+click to unfill.
 We’ll do the pathfinding — manually setting path direction is so 1980s.

 You’ve made your drawings somewhere else?
 No problem.
-Copy-paste glyph outlines or even color vector graphics from Adobe Illustrator, FontLab Studio, or other standard vector drawing or font apps.
-Import SVG drawings.
+Copy-paste glyph outlines or even color vector graphics from Adobe Illustrator, FontLab Studio, or other vector drawing or font apps, import SVG drawings and bitmap images.
+Arrange them on the Sketchboard, and automatically assign the letterforms to glyphs to create a fully working font in a few minutes.

 Got fonts in another format?
 FontLab opens it: OpenType, UFO, FontLab VFB, Fontographer, Glyphs, Ikarus, webfonts...